 Requirements vary among states, but employers typically look for data including criminal and driving records, educational and employment history, and personal references.

-Employers sometimes are required by the state or federal government to get permission from candidates, in writing, before obtaining certain information — including some medical, military and educational records.
+Employers are sometimes required by the state or federal government to get permission from the candidates, in writing, before obtaining certain information — including some medical, military and educational records.